Mendy Rudolph: Gambling problem

 Throughout his life, Rudolph suffered from a gambling problem and was labeled a "compulsive gambler".
 He would often spend his leisure time placing bets at race tracks and Las Vegas, Nevada, and Puerto Rico casinos.
 At that time, NBA referees were allowed to gamble, but this practice has since been prohibited.
 As he incurred gambling losses, Rudolph was once offered by a Las Vegas gambler to erase his outstanding debt by participating in point shaving.
 However, he refused to accept the offer and said to his wife, "It goes against all my principles.
 I love the game too much, respect it too much.
 I couldn't do it to you.
 I couldn't do it to the memory of my father, and I couldn't do it to myself.
 If I have to go into bankruptcy, something I'd hate to do, I'd do it," according to a 1992 New York Times interview with Susan Rudolph.
 Rudolph had cashed in his $60,000 pension fund to pay debts and he still owed an additional $100,000.
 While he refused to seek professional help, Rudolph cut back on his gambling habit later in his life.

 NBA officiating career

 Early years

 Rudolph was recommended by Eddie Gottlieb, coach and owner of the NBA's Philadelphia Warriors at the time, to then-NBA commissioner Maurice Podoloff, after observing Rudolph officiate an exhibition game.
 Rudolph was hired by the NBA in February 1953, midway through the 1952–53 NBA season and he became the youngest official in the league.
 In his early years with the NBA, Rudolph quickly became an established official as he worked playoff games within his first two years in the league.
+One of Rudolph’s early NBA refereeing mentors was Charley Eckman, an original NBA referee.